ocplusplus/SQL/README.md

 Created a SQL script with the following DDL and DML statements.
-o	All DDL statements to Create tables.
+Normalized (3NF). o	All DDL statements to Create tables.
 o	All needed Constraints (Primary Keys, Foreign Keys, Not Null, …) o	SQL Statements to retrieve data for each User View in tabular format.
 Add Where clause for each SQL Statement based on the User Views.